 The clinician educator track offers qualified candidates the opportunity to pursue formal training in curriculum and teaching skills development.
 Potential opportunities include:

 - One-on-one teaching with residents and medical students during daily clinical activities

 - Preparation and presentation of lectures for didactic and research conferences

-- Participation in the small group sessions during the Genes-to-Society Renal Course for second year medical students
+- Teaching small group sessions during the Genes-to-Society Renal Course for second year medical students

 - Participation in epidemiology and biostatistics courses at the Johns Hopkins Bloomberg School of Public Health